MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/convert-fax-task.md

 1. Checks for the current version of the org.
 1. The `WhoAmIRequest` method gets the current user details.
-1. The `ActivityParty` method creates the activity party for sending and recieving fax.
+1. The `ActivityParty` method creates the activity party for sending and receiving fax.
 1. The `Fax` method creates the fax required for the sample.

 ### Demonstrate

 1. Retreives all the fax id's that are created in [Setup](#setup).
 2. Creates a task and verifies whether the task has been created.